cocotb/cocotb/documentation/source/coroutines.rst

 ==========

 Testbenches built using Cocotb use coroutines.
 While the coroutine is executing the simulation is paused.
-The coroutine use the :keyword:`yield` keyword to pass control of execution back to the simulator and simulation time can advance again.
+The coroutine uses the :keyword:`yield` keyword to pass control of execution back to the simulator and simulation time can advance again.